-To date, ECRIN has 10 member countries (Czech Republic, France, Germany, Hungary, Ireland, Italy, Norway, Portugal, Spain and Poland) and 2 observer countries (Switzerland and Slovakia).
+To date, ECRIN has 12 member countries (Czech Republic, France, Germany, Greece, Hungary, Ireland, Italy, Norway, Portugal, Spain, Poland, and Switzerland) and 1 observer country (Slovakia).
 Member countries have access to the full range of ECRIN services and collaboration opportunities.
 Observer status, which lasts for a maximum of three years, grants similar support.

 Discover the ECRIN Member & Observer countries.

 Collaboration with countries is achieved through ECRIN's unique organisation involving the Paris-based core team, the European correspondents (EuCos) based in each Member or Observer country, and the national scientific partners (usually a network of clinical trial units, CTUs).
 EuCos oversee the implementation of ECRIN’s work in their respective countries, managing the trial portfolio and coordinating with the national scientific partner and other relevant stakeholders.
 The core team, based in Paris, develops ECRIN’s strategy, common tools and procedures, and contributes to 'infrastructure development' projects.
 The national scientific partners manage trials in-country and host the EuCos.
 In coordination with the EuCo, they identify the clinical trial units (CTUs) or clinical research centres (CRCs) that will provide trial management tasks in a given trial.

 ECRIN is funded by the contributions of its Member and Observer countries.
 These funds are dedicated to sustaining the organisation and developing its core competencies to enable the provision of operational support to multinational clinical trials.